Founder Stories

 June 8th 2026 / 3 min read

 Dr. Liviu Mantescu likes to stay ahead of the curve.
-In the macro sense, where Dr. Mantescu spent years inside the industries he wanted to serve, understanding their intrinsic needs at every granular level until he could build a company he was certain would solve their problems.
+In a macro sense, where Dr. Mantescu spent years inside the industries he wanted to serve, understanding their intrinsic needs at every granular level until he could build a company he was certain would solve their problems.

-But also in the immediate sense, like attending our Residency Week in Perth - a whole week early.
+But also in an immediate sense, like attending our Residency Week in Perth - a whole week early.
 He spent this additional time in back-to-back meetings with prospective and current clients and gained access, via Rio Tinto, to a commercial environment that can compress months of progress into days.
 “The meetings facilitated by Founders Factory and Rio Tinto have accelerated our sales pipeline by at least six months compared to what we could have achieved remotely from Berlin,” he confirms to us.

 Interested in receiving more insights like this?
 Join our 38,000 Startup Bulletin newsletter subscribers